 2. Forward Lunges

 There's no doubt that lunges are a foundational exercise for good reason, says trainer Amanda Katz, CPT, a group fitness instructor for Equinox.
-But she often sees people doing lunges as a way to build strength in the glutes, and they're simply ineffective for that, she believes.
+But she often sees people doing lunges as a way to build strength in the glutes, and they're simply ineffective for that, she says.

 "We have to spend time isolate the muscles of the glutes for growth," she says.
 "For that, you'll get better results by adding one-sided exercises to your lower-body conditioning."

-Instead: Try single-leg deadlifts, Katz suggests.
+Try single-leg deadlifts, Katz suggests.
 Because this puts more emphasis on one side, it causes your glutes to fire up in order to keep you stable.

 Focus on form by doing these with just your body weight first, then you can progress by holding a dumbbell in each hand.

 This is very common move for glutes, but they can also be worthless when done poorly — and unfortunately that's also common, according to physical therapist Jasmine Marcus, CSCS.

 "I'm not a big proponent of being super strict about form, but that exercise is really easy to do in such a way that you're just moving your back and not using your glutes at all," she says.
 "If the motion is coming from arching your back, rather than your hip, you're wasting your time."